cforcomputer/cforcomputer.github.io/_posts/2019-06-20-oakhold-group-llc.md

 My first few projects with Oakhold were web design related.
 I continued to work for Optimer International, the company behind Seattle Cutlery, where I had worked as a business strategist.
 This time as a contractor.
 I also began to work for the University of Washington at the same time.
 I would work on websites in the evening, and then finish my homework.
 On top of scholarships and the money I made from my other job, I was actually able to save money after paying tuition, instead of going into debt like many other students.

 ![My office where I worked for seattle cutlery](assets\images\projects\office-seattle.jpg)
+> My Seattle office where I worked for Optimer International.

 COVID-19 disrupted my flow, and I decided to shift strategies as the global pandemic came into full effect.
 I built a few more websites for family friends during this time, but continued to brainstorm potential new business ideas.
 I landed on the idea of refurbishing and reselling used electronics.
 Living on the island, there wasn't any similar competitor, and there were plenty of wealthy people with too much stuff.